chiasm-project/chiasm/README.md

 transformation, and interactive visualization to be loaded and configured dynamically.

-Here's a video that explains the project: [Story of the Chiasm Project](https://www.youtube.com/watch?v=Qos1QSIfZhE).
+Here's a video that explains the history of the project: [Story of the Chiasm Project](https://www.youtube.com/watch?v=Qos1QSIfZhE), and here's another that covers the details of how Chiasm works and how you can use it: [Introduction to Chiasm](https://www.youtube.com/watch?v=MpweS7gNBt4).

 ## Examples
 Feel free to add your own here and send a pull request!